A supercomputing framework for solving PDEs by hybrid parallelism.

 Get into the source tree and run SCons to build the binary codes:

 $SCSRC indicates the root directory of unpacked source tree.

 $ python setup.py install

-Although not recommended, you can optionally install SOLVCON to your $HOME/.local directory.
-It is one of the workarounds when you don’t have the root permission on the system.
+Optionally, you can install SOLVCON to your home directory.
+It is useful when you don’t have the root permission on the system.
 To do this, add the --user when invoking the setup.py script:

 $ python setup.py install --user

-To use the latest development version, you need to use Mercurial to access the source repository.
-Clone the repository:
+To use the latest source from the code repository, you need to use Mercurial to clone the repository to your local disk:

 $ sudo apt-get install mercurial $ hg clone https://bitbucket.org/yungyuc/solvcon